mkopsho/find_a_cpu/README.md

 </dict>
 </plist>
 ```
-Make sure to specify your specific Python interpreter path as well as the `find_a_cpu.py` path in the `array` tags.
+Make sure to specify your specific Python interpreter path as well as the path to `find_a_cpu.py` in the `array` tags.

 Save that, then load the job into the scheduler (your UID can be found by typing `id` into the command line):
 ```